In this section

 After the operation, your child can be given medicine directly into a vein through a drip (intravenous or IV therapy) to stop them feeling sick or vomiting.

-Your child may need to have strong pain medicine, such as morphine, and they will be given antibiotics to prevent infection of the wound.
+Your child may need to have pain medicine, and some will be given antibiotics through the drip to prevent infection of the wound.

 After the operation, your child will be given fluids through their IV drip until they can eat and drink again.
 This may be four to six hours after the operation.